UWPCE-PythonCert/PythonCertDevel/source/modules/Profiling.rst

    for loops can be faster (see ``data_aggregation/loops.py``)

--  Leverage existing domain specific C extension libraries, for instance Numpy for fast array operations.
+-  Leverage existing domain specific C extension libraries, for instance numpy for fast array operations.

 -  Rewrite expensive code as C modules.
 Use ctypes, Cython, SWIG, ...